Ayrton Senna: State funeral and burial

 Senna's body was flown back to Brazil on 4 May 1994.
 He lay in state at the Legislative Assembly building in São Paulo.
 His funeral took place the following day, 5 May.
-It was estimated that the whole ceremony and procession was attended by more than a million people, with over 200,000 visitors paying their respects and visiting the lay in state body inside the legislative assembly building, it was the largest funeral procession in the city's history.
+It was estimated that the whole ceremony and procession was attended by three million people, with over 200,000 visitors paying their respects and visiting the lay in state body inside the legislative assembly building.
+It was the largest funeral procession in the country's history.
 The Brazilian government declared three days of national mourning.

 Senna was buried in the Morumbi Cemetery in São Paulo.
 His grave bears the epitaph "Nada pode me separar do amor de Deus" (Romans 8:38–39, "Nothing can separate me from the love of God").

 Immediate reactions

 For the next race at Monaco, the FIA decided to leave the first two grid positions empty and painted them with the colours of the Brazilian and the Austrian flags, to honour Senna and Ratzenberger.
 Throughout the rest of the 1994 season, Senna was commemorated in various ways.
 Damon Hill, along with Michael Schumacher, dedicated their individual success to Senna with Hill's victory in the Spanish Grand Prix and Schumacher's world-championship victory in the Australian Grand Prix.

 A testament to the adulation he inspired among fans worldwide was the scene at the Tokyo headquarters of Honda where the McLaren cars were typically displayed after each race.
 Upon his death, so many floral tributes were received that they overwhelmed the large exhibit lobby.
 This was in spite of the fact Senna no longer drove for McLaren and that they did not use Honda engines anymore.
 Senna had a special relationship with company founder Soichiro Honda and was beloved in Japan, where he achieved a near-mythic status.

 In July 1994, the Brazil national football team dedicated their World Cup victory to Senna, and collectively held a banner with their dedication on the field after defeating Italy in the final, which read "Senna...
 Aceleramos juntos, o tetra é nosso!" (lit.
 'Senna...
 We speed together, the fourth title is ours!').
 Senna had met various members of the squad, including Ronaldo, as well as Leonardo Araújo, three months earlier in Paris, telling them "this is our year".